Norman Lee Lans Obituary (2021) Lexington Clipper-Herald

-Norman Lee Lans, age 84, of Lexington passed away peacefully on Sept.
-25, 2021 at Lexington Regional Health Center.
+Norman Lee Lans, age 84, of Lexington, Nebraska, passed away peacefully on September 25, 2021 at Lexington Regional Health Center.

 Inurnment will be in Greenwood Cemetery at Lexington.